leangjia/blender_docs/trunk/blender_docs/manual/render/layers/passes.rst

    - Depth of field is not rendered in render passes except the combined pass.
      It is possible to add the depth of field back in the Compositor using the :ref:`Defocus node <bpy.types.CompositorNodeDefocus>`.
+   - EEVEE render passes hides part of the BSDF equation.
+     :doc:`Shader to RGB </render/shader_nodes/converter/shader_to_rgb>` is not supported as it needs the full BSDF equation.